 Policy Coherence Approach

 Policy coherence in support of development objectives was first integrated in EU fundamental law in 1992 and further reinforced in the Treaty of Lisbon (Art.
 208 TFEU) making the EU a forerunner on the international stage in this area.
-The political commitment to Policy Coherence for Development (PCD) is embedded in the European Consensus on Development (2006) and was reaffirmed in the Agenda for Change (2011).
+The political commitment to Policy Coherence for Development (PCD) was first embedded in the European Consensus on Development of 2006.

-In 2005, the EU agreed to follow up on progress in PCD in twelve policy areas, namely trade, environment, climate change, security, agriculture, fisheries, social dimension of globalisation, employment and decent work, migration, research and innovation, information society, transport and energy .(See Communication from the Commission COM(2005) 134 final - Accelerating progress towards attaining the Millennium Development Goals and related 2005 Council Conclusions).
+Already in 2005, the EU agreed to follow up on progress in PCD in twelve policy areas, namely trade, environment, climate change, security, agriculture, fisheries, social dimension of globalisation, employment and decent work, migration, research and innovation, information society, transport and energy .(See Communication from the Commission COM(2005) 134 final - Accelerating progress towards attaining the Millennium Development Goals (MDGs) and related 2005 Council Conclusions).

 Mechanisms and instruments